 Upon successful completion of your Early Childhood Education certificate program, you will be eligible for admission to the Early Childhood Education diploma.
 In order to be considered for the diploma program, we recommend that you submit a Change of Program to the Admissions Office in your last term of study of the certificate program.
 If you have any questions about this process, please contact the Admissions Office.

-Students completing the certificate or diploma program through online study are accepted for terms beginning Fall (September), Winter (January) or Spring (May).
+Students completing the certificate through online study are accepted for terms beginning Fall (September), Winter (January) or Spring (May).
 Students choosing this route must contact the ECE program to plan their program.

 General Admissions Requirements